 *To be provided by authors: Screen capture footage of setting the reactor pressure to ramp to 76 Torr in 1 minute and setting the substrate temperature to ramp to 1117 °C in 1 minute.

 Authors: Do you ramp the gas flows, the pressure, and the temperature in sequence, or do you ramp them all at once?
+All at once.

 Grow about 400 nm of GaN on the substrate.
 An initial decrease in reflectivity will be observed during GaN nucleation.
 [1-SCREEN] The reflectivity will recover to the original level when the GaN islands coalesce.
 [2-SCREEN]